FSFTN/Website-Contents/about/about.md

 # Free Software Foundation Tamilnadu

-Free Software Foundation Tamil Nadu (FSFTN), part of Free Software Movement of India (FSMI), is a social movement which has pledged to enlighten common man with the essence of Free Software and join hands together against the proprietary software which restricts freedom of knowledge to the common man.
+Free Software Foundation Tamil Nadu (FSFTN), part of Free Software Movement of India (FSMI), is a social movement which has pledged to enlighten common man with the essence of Free Software, Knowledge Commons and join hands together against the Privatization and Centralized Control of Knowledge flow.

-FSFTN was founded in 2008\.
-It is a nonprofit organization with a mission to promote computer user freedom and to defend the rights of all free software users.
+FSFTN was founded in the year 2008\.
+It is a nonprofit organization with a mission to promote computer user's freedom, bring access of Knowledge to common man, utilize Digital commons and to defend the rights of all free software users.

+FSFTN can be structured as an organisation that spread awareness in the fields of Free Software, [Digital Commons](https://en.wikipedia.org/wiki/Digital_commons_(economics)), [Open Access](https://en.wikipedia.org/wiki/Open_access), Internet Survillence, etc.

 ## Objectives

 Our main objectives are,

-- To take forward free software and its ideological implications to all corners of our country from the developed domains to the underprivileged.
+- To take forward Free Software and its ideological implications to all corners of our country from the developed domains to the underprivileged.
 - To create awareness among computer users in the use of free software.
 - To work towards usage of free software in all streams of sciences and research.
 - To take forward implementation and usage of free software in school education, academics and higher education.